| Though Eowyn could not eat,

 scullery maid?"

-"Feärwen has agreed to carry on scrubbing the dishes
+"Feärwen has agreed to clean the dishes today,"

-Eö looked across the main hall of the kitchen.
-Captain Golradir
+Eö looked across the kitchen.
+Captain Golradir, sitting

 "Captain Golradir," he began.
 "I have a problem,

-and I hoped that you might be willing to give me some advice."
+and I hoped you might be willing to give me some advice."

 Golradir did not look up from his meal, but he motioned Eö